 An integrated software system for the modeling, simulation and control of driverless transport systems.

-Driverless transport systems exist in numerous production facilities, logistics areas or in hospitals for food, medicine and laundry transportation.
-In the course of the current trends (Industry 4.0, SmartFactory), there will be enormous opportunities, but also new challenges, for driverless transport systems in the coming years.
+Today, driverless transport systems can already be found in numerous production facilities, logistics areas and hospitals for transporting food, medicines and laundry.
+In the wake of current trends (Industry 4.0, Smart Factory) there will be enormous opportunities for driverless transport systems in the coming years, but also completely new challenges.

-The enormous progress in the field of robotics in recent years opens entirely new possibilities for the field of driverless transport systems in the future.
+In the field of driverless transport systems, the enormous progress made in the field of robotics in recent years will open up completely new possibilities in the future:

 Image: (c) DS Automotion